Domestic Comedy-drama Johnny Keep Walking! Continues To Lead Chinas Box Office Chart - UrduPoint

 Domestic Comedy-drama "Johnny Keep Walking!"
 Continues To Lead China's Box Office Chart

-BEIJING, (APP - UrduPoint / Pakistan Point News - 3rd Feb, 2024) "Johnny Keep Walking!" a domestic comedy-drama film, continued to top China's daily box office chart on Friday, data from the China Movie Data Information Network showed.
+BEIJING, (APP - UrduPoint / Pakistan Point News - 8th Feb, 2024) Domestic comedy-drama film "Johnny Keep Walking!" continued to top China's daily box office chart on Wednesday, data from the China Movie Data Information Network showed.

-The movie, gaining a revenue of around 15.47 million Yuan (about 2.2 million U.S.

-Domestic crime comedy "Rob & Roll" ranked second, grossing 5.57 million yuan.
+Domestic crime drama "The Goldfinger" came in second, grossing 5.95 million yuan on the day.

-It was followed by the domestic crime drama "The Goldfinger," which garnered 5.50 million yuan on Friday.
+It was followed by the domestic crime comedy "Rob & Roll," which garnered 5.55 million yuan.

 Recent Stories